 Episode 13 of the Classic Scottish Albums Podcast looks at the incredible debut album by Glasvegas.
 Link HERE

-The following is an adapted version of a paper I presented at the Singing Storytellers Symposium at the University of Cape Breton, 11.10.14
+The following is a paper I presented at the Singing Storytellers Symposium at the University of Cape Breton.

 Depending on which version of the anecdote you believe, the term Tartan Noir was cooked up by L.A. crime writer James Ellroy to describe an emergent Scottish fiction whose authors included Ian Rankin, or by Ian Rankin himself who may have suggested the term to Ellroy while waiting to have a book signed.
 In any case the term neatly sums up the sometimes-gritty personality of a nation – Scotland – while acknowledging the tendency of its artists to look West for inspiration.

-In my work for BBC Radio Scotland I’ve presented a series on Classic Scottish Albums, now available as an epic podcast, that simply attempts to tell great stories about great music.
-But of course strands and themes emerge over time and alongside the ‘Celtic Mystics’ who number among them Donovan, The Incredible String Band and John Martyn, I’ve often mentally grouped the socio-political voices of Capercaillie, Deacon Blue and The Proclaimers.
+In my work for BBC Radio Scotland I’ve presented a series on Classic Scottish Albums, now available as an epic podcast, that in one sense attempts simply to tell great stories about great music.
+But of course there is a deeper research question around the identity of great Scottish music, the development of a music canon and the process of developing archives.
+Narrative strands, themes, categories emerge over time and alongside the ‘Celtic Mystics’ who number among them Donovan, The Incredible String Band and John Martyn, I’ve often mentally grouped the socio-political voices of Capercaillie, Deacon Blue and The Proclaimers.
 Emerging from my list is also a music that seems to embody some of the grit and darkness hinted at by that phrase first applied in a literary context…

 One of my favourite editions of the Classic Scottish Albums radio show was that which featured the eponymous album by the group Glasvegas, released by Columbia Records in 2008.
 On that debut James Allan seemed like a songwriter capable of noticing new things: Flowers And Football Tops, a rumination on roadside shrines and the mute, anguished narratives behind them was one notable example and the portrait of Geraldine the social worker another.
 In short, the music suggested a connection to the craft of telling the everyday story in the everyday voice with humour and what I perceived as a kind of humanist bite.
 Among the most interesting recordings on Glasvegas is the spoken word piece Stabbed, which has its origins in an early Glasvegas single (I’m Gonna Get Stabbed, 2004).
 The reworked piece that appears on the 2008 album is sonically a world apart both from that early single and from much of the other music that surrounds it however I would argue that in some ways it is the perfect distillation of the distinctly Scottish vision of Allan and his collaborators and I’ll go on to discuss this later.
 The piece is also strongly reminiscent of Past, Present & Future by The Shangri-Las, a 1960s Red Dot Records girl group whose famous recordings, conceived and produced by George ‘Shadow’ Morton among others include Leader Of The Pack and I Can Never Go Home Anymore.
 The similarities of the recorded performances, the narrative material and the approaches of the performers are striking: the differences equally so.